3 Sliding computations

 #> # ℹ 108 more rows

-Note that here we have used an argument ref_time_values to perform the sliding computation (here, compute a forecast) at a specific subset of reference time values.
-We get out 4 new columns: fc_target_date, 0.05, 0.5, 0.95 that correspond to the date the forecast is for (rather than the date it was made on, the point forecast, and the lower and upper endpoints of the 95% prediction band.1
+Note that we have used the argument .ref_time_values to compute the forecast at a specific subset of reference time values.
+We get out 4 new columns: fc_target_date, 0.05, 0.5, 0.95 that correspond to the date the forecast is for (rather than the date it was made on), the point forecast, and the lower and upper endpoints of the 95% prediction band.1

 To finish off, we plot the forecasts at some times (spaced out by a few months) over the last year, at multiple horizons: 7, 14, 21, and 28 days ahead.
 To do so, we encapsulate the process of generating forecasts into a simple function, so that we can call it a few times.